Hamden, Connecticut: History

-The peaceful tribe of Quinnipiacs were the first residents of the land that is now Hamden; they had great regard, awe and veneration for the Blue Hills Sleeping Giant Mountain.
+The peaceful Quinnipiac were the first inhabitants of the area that includes what is now known as Hamden.
+They held the land now known as Sleeping Giant Mountain in great esteem.

 In spring 1638, Theophilus Eaton and the Reverend John Davenport purchased, from Quinnipiac Chief Momauguin, the land that would become the settlement of New Haven Colony.
 Later that November, Eaton expanded the settlement by acquiring 130 square miles from Mattabesset Chief Montowese.
 This tract extended the original settlement 10 miles north along the Quinnipiac River, with an additional 8 miles to the east and 5 mi. to the west.
 This piece of land included what would eventually become Hamden.
 The payment was made with "11 coats of trucking cloth and a fine coat for the chief."

 It was settled by Puritans as part of the town of New Haven.

 It remained a part of New Haven until 1786 when 1,400 local residents incorporated the area as a separate town, naming it after the English statesman John Hampden.

 Largely developed as a nodal collection of village-like settlements (which remain distinct today), including Mount Carmel (home to Quinnipiac University), Whitneyville, Spring Glen, West Woods, and Highwood, Hamden has a long-standing industrial history.
 In 1798, four years after Eli Whitney began manufacturing the cotton gin in New Haven, he made arms for the U.S. government at a mill site in Hamden, where a waterfall provided a good source of power.
 At that site, Whitney introduced the modern era of mass production with the concept of interchangeable parts.

-The major thoroughfare through Hamden is named Whitney Avenue in honor of Eli Whitney, and it runs past Whitney's old factory, now the Eli Whitney Museum.